h3rb/raspbian-talking-clock/README.md

 # raspbian-talking-clock
 A talking clock using espeak, wttr.in, curl, SimpleXML and php.
 Written for speaker-phat but doesn't require one.

+Speaks periodically, includes a weather report, latest headlines (BBC, NASA) at the top of the hour.

 ## Installation

 1. Setup an audio output (ie speakerphat, or use a speaker with a bigger raspi, etc)